Answered By: Michael Organ Last Updated: Aug 30, 2018 Views: 59

 If a copyright licence or agreement precludes releasing an article, this must be recorded in the Final Report for the grant.
 Similarly, if an agreement does not allow a publication to made available within 12 months, it needs to be made available as soon as possible after this date and this must be recorded in your Final Report.

 Research Online is the University of Wollongong's institutional open access repository.
-You can email copies of your publications to email@example.com or submit them using the online form.
+You can email copies of your publications to email@example.com.
 Be sure to send the grant numbers for those publications linked to grants.

 Your publications will be deposited in Research Online.